2012 Olympic gold medalist (400 medley relay)

 Tyler McGill went into the 2012 U.S. Olympic Trials knowing that he was facing-off against history’s greatest swimmer in the 100 fly: Michael Phelps.
-With only two swimmers earning their trip to the Olympics in each individual event and a deep field before him, McGill had a lot of pressure riding on his broad shoulders.
+With only two swimmers earning their trip to the Olympics in each individual event and a deep field before him, Tyler had a lot of pressure riding on his broad shoulders.

-But rather than living in fear of this nearly impossible challenge, the determined McGill woke up one morning and decided that he would make the Olympic Team.
+But rather than living in fear of this nearly impossible challenge, the determined Tyler woke up one morning and decided that he would make the Olympic Team.